netdata/netdata/docs/cloud/manage/view-plan-billing.md

 #### 7. Why do I see two separate Invoices?

-Every time you purchase or renew a Plan, either a Monthly or an Annual, then two  separate Invoices are generated:
+Every time you purchase or renew a Plan, two separate Invoices are generated:

      a) one includes the recurring fees of the Plan you have chosen
      b) the other one includes your monthly “On Demand - Usage”.